Pop Culture Jeopardy!: Production

-In May 2024, Amazon ordered a spinoff of Jeopardy that would become the first series in the franchise to debut for a streaming service.
+In May 2024, Amazon ordered a spinoff of Jeopardy! that would become the first series in the franchise to debut for a streaming service.
 The series would be produced by both format-owner Sony Pictures Television and Amazon MGM Studios, with regular series executive producer Michael Davies once again serving as the executive producer for this series.
 In August 2024, it was announced that longtime Saturday Night Live member Colin Jost would host the spinoff.
 A trailer for the series was released in November 2024, which also announced that the series premiere was set for December 3 of that year.
 40 episodes were confirmed to air for season 1.

 In October 2025, it was announced that the show was renewed for a second season and would move to Netflix.
-The second season is set to premiere in 2026.
+The second season premiered on May 11, 2026, with episodes airing every weekday until June 5.
+Twenty episodes were aired in total during this season, with Cartuna producing the season's opening titles.